BUEC500C1/news-analyzer-primnp/Text NLP Analysis/README.md

 * As a user, I want to know category of the text
 * As a user, I want to obtain keywords from text
 * As a user, I want to input keywords/text to get sentiment
-* As a user, I want to know (entities,sentiments) key pair
+* As a user, I want to know possible (entities,sentiments) key value pair

 > Procedure-based module